asynts/pico-os/Notes/Issues/0002_stage-not-loaded-into-ram.md

 -   What is the `monitor reset init` about?

+-   Do the segments of the executable make sense?

 ### Theories

 -   My theory is that I got FLASH and RAM the wrong way around.